top of page

 Protective Group can assist with quotes for goods and services if required when accessing the domestic violence support payment though Uniting Care Escaping Violence Payment scheme.

-Safety tip
+Safety Tips

-Right now across Australia, there are thousands of individuals, families and organisations that are the victims of various types of abuse, be it Physical, Emotional or Technology– there are many forms of abuse.
+Right now across Australia, there are thousands of individuals, families and organisations that are the victims of various types of abuse.

 Visit our Safety Tips page to find tips on how you can break the cycle of abuse and remain safe in your home, transport and mobile devices.